Nodenkey/portfolio/src/posts/js-number-methods.md

 author: "Nii Odenkey Abbey"
 tags: ["Javascript"]
 image: "reverse.jpg"
 summary: "There are several ways one can reverse given strings in javascript.
-Lets take a look at four(4) of them."
+Let us take a look at four(4) of them."
 ---

 We are going to talk about some methods you can use to reverse a given string in the javascript language.
-Why? because like a car, we enjoy moving forward, but there comes a time when going in reverse might be the only option to take you out of a tight corner.
+Why? because like a car, depite the fact that we enjoy moving forward, there comes a time when going in reverse might be the only option to take you out of a tight corner.

-In this blog, we are going to cover some general javascript principles and methods.
-We are also going to answer one of questions that could come up at a javascript interview.
+In this blog, we are going to cover some general javascript principles and methods, while answering one of the questions that could come up at a javascript interview.

 Enough of the introduction.
 Let's dive right in.